Retrieving and Creating DNS Records

 field is optional.

-Upon success, the response status code will be 201 Created
+Upon success, the response status code will be 201 Created, with the RRset

 contained in the response body.
 If the operation cannot be performed with the